dylanaraps/neofetch/README.md

     --packages string/cmd  Manually set the package count --shell string/cmd     Manually set the shell
-    --winman string/cmd    Manually set the window manager --use_wmctrl on/off    Use wmctrl for a more accurate reading --cpu string/cmd       Manually set the cpu name --memory string/cmd    Manually set the memory
+    --winman string/cmd    Manually set the window manager --cpu string/cmd       Manually set the cpu name --memory string/cmd    Manually set the memory
     --speed_type           Change the type of cpu speed to get